"Tolkien’s Elvish Mirror: Language, Myth, and Europe’s Search for Self"

 24 and 25 April, University of Malta

 Europe is being threatened by fragmentation, both from internal and external forces, which reflects a broader identity crisis across the continent.
 In this context, J.R.R.
 Tolkien’s philosophy of language offers timely insights.
 For Tolkien, language was not merely a tool of communication but a container of cultural memory, myth and identity.
-Though not a philosopher in the narrow sense, Tolkien embodied his linguistic philosophy through his fictional works and invented languages, which prioritized aesthetic pleasure and art, over communicative efficiency.
+Though not a philosopher in the narrow sense, Tolkien embodied his linguistic philosophy through his fictional works and invented languages, which prioritised aesthetic pleasure and art, over communicative efficiency.

 Unlike other constructed languages of his time, Tolkien’s were integrated with rich narratives, creating a unique mutualism between story and language.
 This fusion achieved a kind of "unity in diversity," illustrating how linguistic plurality can foster cultural cohesion.
 The lasting cultural impact of Elvish in the world, far surpassing that of Novial or, arguably, even Esperanto, underscores this point.

 Tolkien’s philosophy and spirituality encourage a more respectful view of minority languages and regional identities, emphasising depth, history, and imagination.
-In today’s Europe—caught between fragmentation and homogenisation—his work serves as a reminder of the spiritual and unifying power of language.
+In today’s Europe, caught between fragmentation and homogenisation, his work serves as a reminder of the spiritual and unifying power of language.
 Rather than reverting to past mythologies, Tolkien’s model suggests that new, culturally resonant myths may offer a path toward greater European unity than economic strategies alone.

 We are particularly interested in contributions that engage with the topic from interdisciplinary, comparative, or innovative angles.